-Over-the-counter pills can be found online or behind a glass case at sex shops and convenience stores.
+Over-the-counter premature ejaculation pills can be found online or behind a glass case at sex shops and convenience stores.

-Some doctors agree that certain drugs have the potential to increase internal ejaculatory latency time (IELT), or the time from the moment of penetration during intercourse to ejaculation.
+Some doctors agree that certain drugs have the potential to stop premature ejaculation.

-Doctors have a lot of leeway when it comes to prescriptions and can pretty much prescribe any legal medication for any reason, given that medications often produce multiple physiological effects.
+Doctors have a lot of leeways when it comes to prescriptions and can pretty much prescribe any legal medication for any reason.

-So there's no reason a doctor can't, for example, take a medicine used to treat depression and repurpose it as a medicine to stop premature ejaculation if it also has that effect.
+So there's no reason a doctor can't, for example, take a medicine used to treat depression and repurpose it to treat premature ejaculation if it also has that effect.

 Let’s now take a closer look at some specific premature ejaculation pills, from herbs to medications.

-Herbal supplements are often advertised as a way of increasing male sexual stamina and treating premature ejaculation.
-However, when looking at the herbs currently on the market, a few things stand out.
+But when looking at the herbs currently on the market, a couple of key things stand out.

-The fact that there is often little overlap in key ingredients in the commonly advertised herbal sexual enhancement pills raises a lot of questions about whether these pills actually work as promised.
-That said, there is one ingredient that is common in many of these products, and there is some science to suggest that it just might work.
+That said, there is one common ingredient in many of these products, and there is some science to suggest that it just might work.

-St. John’s wort is an herb used in many supplements.
-It’s said to treat a variety of ailments, from depression to menopause symptoms.
+St. John’s wort is an herb used in many supplements, and it’s thought to help with a variety of ailments, such as:

-In addition, a 2005 study suggested that St. John’s wort seems to affect the ability of the vas deferens (the sperm carrying tube) to contract, which is another mechanism through which this herb may potentially delay ejaculation.
+In addition, a 2005 study suggested that St. John’s wort seems to affect the ability of the vas deferens (the sperm carrying tube) to contract, which is another mechanism through which this herb may potentially prevent premature ejaculation.

-Moving on from herbs, let’s take a look at prescription medicines sometimes used to treat PE.
+Moving on from herbs, let’s take a look at the prescription medicines sometimes used to treat premature ejaculation.